paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-003-department-of-veterans-affairs.md

 The date of the enactment of this section, referred to in subsec. (f), is the date of enactment of Pub.
 L. 110–389, which was approved Oct.
 10, 2008.

 #### Amendments
 2016—Subsec. (d)(1).
 Pub.
 L. 114–223 substituted “allowance to—” for “allowance to”, inserted subpar.
-(A) designation before “a veteran”, and added subpar.
+(A) designation before “a veteran with a disability”, and added subpar.
 (B).

 Subsec. (d)(4).
 Pub.
 L. 114–228 substituted “2017” for “2016”.